 It is the Waterproof Facial Cleansing Spin Brush with 7 Brush Heads for Deep Cleansing, Gentle Exfoliating, Removing Blackhead, and Massaging.
 This is a waterproof facial cleansing brush with seven (7) different face brush heads.
 It can give you the full range of facial care you need.
 From full cleansing to gentle cleansing, to vigorous deep-cleansing, to exfoliation and to even massaging.
 All these for a better, visibly brighter, and more even skin tone.
 All skin types can use this just fine including those with sensitive skin.
 Click this link to be taken to the page with full details and prices.

 With all the above, I can bet you have learned a whole lot about physical exfoliation and chemical exfoliation.
-I think it is safe to say that at the end of everything; it is just a matter of personal preference.
+I think it is safe to say that it is just a matter of personal preference at the end of everything.
 I know some people would prefer physical exfoliation over chemical exfoliation.
 You know what, it doesn’t really matter as long as you follow the recommended rules.
 Try not to go overboard with any method you choose.
 This is so that your skin doesn’t feel the brunt later in the future.

 What do you think?